-Perhaps, therefore, it might be best to leave those terms for a few moments and ask some straightforward questions.
+Perhaps, therefore, it might be useful to leave those terms for a few moments and instead ask some straightforward questions.

 - 1. Who puts up the money to permit debtors to buy back their debt?
 How much is available?
 Who takes the risk on the guarantees or credit enhancement?
 Do debtors pay market rates for the money or the guarantees?
 If not, who bears the cost? - 2.
 How is the loss on debt reduction shown, i.e., what are the accounting, regulatory and tax implications for creditor banks?
 How does the loss appear on the books of creditor banks?
-How are the guarantees or the credit enhancement, loans or pools shown on the books of the international institutions? - 3.
-What the the precise real cash flow consequences for debtors and creditors before and after the transaction? - 4.
-How are the debtor countries chosen: Is it first come, first served; is it for those in the best shape who are able to service their debt or those in the worst condition? - 5.
+How are the guarantees or the credit enchancement, loans or pools shown on the books of the international institutions? - 3.
+What are the precise real cash flow consequences for debtors and creditors before and after the transaction? - 4.
+How are the debtor countries chosen: Is it first come, first served; is it for those in the best shape who are able to service their debt or for those in the worst condition? - 5.
 Is it contemplated that after debt is formally reduced some or all of the remaining debt will be credit enhanced, or is the credit enhancement only applicable to new lending?
 For interest, principal or both?

 Mr. Rotberg is an Executive Vice President of Merrill Lynch & Co., Inc. He previously served for 19 years as Vice President and Treasurer of the World Bank.
+These informal remarks are excerpted from a presentation on March 19, 1989 at the InterAmerican Development Bank Annual Meeting in Amsterdam, Holland.

-My sense is that when the answers to these questions are fleshed out, we can then assess the policy implications of the recent U.S. initiatives.
+My sense is that when the answers to these questions are fleshed out, we can then assess the policy implications of the recent U. S. initiatives.
 I suspect that the issues governments and the private sector will focus on are the following:

 - 1. Will debt reduction or debt relief, as defined, increase the incentives for further structural economic reform in the debtor country or is it likely to create disincentives? - 2.
 Is debt reduction or debt relief compatible with new lending in view of the visible loss to banks and the legal implications of making further loans under such circumstances? - 3.
 What are the likely implications for the credit standing of the World Bank in the private market place, e.g., does it depend on what is guaranteed, how much and through what mechanism? - 4.
-What the implications of the proposals for ongoing lending programs of the World Bank and IMF?
+What are the implications of the proposals for ongoing lending programs of the World Bank and IMF?
 Will borrowers wait on negotiations and signing of loans pending the resolution of how their specific circumstances will be treated under the new initiatives? - 5.
 What is the likelihood that the international lending institutions and direct government lending programs will also have to provide for debt relief to parallel the costs likely to be borne by commercial banks? - 6.
-What are the implications of taking debt out of the commercial banking systems and providing for bearer bonds which can be purchased by pension funds, insurance companies and the general public? - 7.
+What are the implications of taking debt out of the commercial banking system and providing for bearer bonds which can be purchased by pension funds, insurance companies and the general public? - 7.
 Will the proposals increase or decrease the pressure from commercial banks to insist on quick disbursements to debtors from the international lending institutions, irrespective of the success of the economic program of the LDC's.